DevExpress-Examples/devextreme-dropdownbox-display-tags-in-input-field/README.md

 [![](https://img.shields.io/badge/Open_in_DevExpress_Support_Center-FF7200?style=flat-square&logo=DevExpress&logoColor=white)](https://supportcenter.devexpress.com/ticket/details/T1040029)
 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->
-# DevExtreme DropDownBox - Display tags in the input field
+# DevExtreme DropDownBox - How to display tags in the input field

 This example demonstrates how to use the [DevExtreme TagBox](https://js.devexpress.com/Documentation/Guide/UI_Components/TagBox/Getting_Started_with_TagBox/) component to display tags in the DevExtreme DropDownBox's input field.
 The [DevExtreme TreeView](https://js.devexpress.com/Documentation/Guide/UI_Components/TreeView/Getting_Started_with_TreeView/) component is used to create a hierarchical view in the drop-down field.